biolab/orange2/docs/reference/rst/Orange.data.formats.rst

     >>> d.domain.getmetas(True)
     {-6: FloatVariable 'd', -5: FloatVariable 'c', -4: FloatVariable 'b', -3: FloatVariable 'a'}

-To fully understand all this, you should read the documentation on meta attributes in Domain and on the basket file format (a simple format that is limited to baskets only).
+To fully understand all this, you should read the documentation on :ref:`meta attributes <meta-attributes>` in Domain and on the :ref:`basket file format
+<basket-format>` (a simple format that is limited to baskets only).

+.. _basket-format:

 Basket Format
 =============